 KILMARNOCK, VIRGINIA

 At 7:46 a.m. the phone rang.
 It was a referee wanting to know the rules for his U10 matches at 9:00 a.m.
 Now maybe that wouldn’t have been so bad but yesterday I included in my weekly message to referees not to contact me for answers you can find yourself.
 I explained to the referee the rules, briefly, and then instructed him to find and print the rules himself.
-Just one day to myself with referees or coaches calling.
+Just one day to myself without referees or coaches calling.
 Is that too much to ask?
 Grrr.

 This ride was much different from the Blue Ridge Extreme Challenge.
 That ride had a mass start at 7:30, this one did not.
 Actually, I learned later there was a mass start at 7:30 for those who wanted it.
 I just couldn’t get there in time.
 But it wasn’t required.
 Riders after 7:30 departed when they wanted so we all straggled out on our own.
-And I was there by 7:30 but certainly didn’t see much of a mass start.
+And I was there by 7:30 but didn’t see much of a mass start.

 I rode the first 10 miles solo then stopped at the first food stop at Shiloh.
 I needed to keep my energy level high although hated to use the time to stop.
 This ride was to be important to me.
 I am still experimenting with nutrition both before and during the ride and needed to monitor what I ate.